junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy takes a slow breath, digesting.
 It is one thing to believe the angels are real, that Heaven and Hell exist, but completely another to realize it's *literal*, that the war and therefore probably the wrath of the Lord might *actually* land on Earth.
 Let alone he's talking to one at the moment.
 He rubs his eyes and glances up again.
 The light from the sky is still over his head, enveloping him and him alone in the pale yard in front of his house.

 "Which angel are you?"
-Jimmy asks tentatively, then hurriedly adds timidly, "if I may ask."
+Jimmy asks tentatively, then hurriedly adds timidly, "If I may ask."

 "Castiel, Angel of the Lord," the angel says.
 The voice is growing lower and more rapid, as if he is getting impatient.
 Jimmy flinches at the solemnness in the pitch.